 Instructions to hypnotist

 The subject is seated in a chair and instructed to hold both arms out in front of him and upward so that the hands are above eye level.
 They should be parallel, the hands being about two feet apart.
-The hypnotist now moves back and forth in front of the subject from one side to the other, making a small postural change in the subject’s right arm first, then over to the other side to make a similar charge in the left arm.
+The hypnotist now moves back and forth in front of the subject from one side to the other, making a small postural change in the subject’s right arm first, then over to the other side to make a similar change in the left arm.

 First the right arm is bent at the elbow so that the hand comes a bit inward and downward (the right elbow simultaneously extending more outward).
 The hypnotist then moves over to the left side and repeats the movement of the subject’s left arm in the same way.
 After each movement he pauses a few seconds and observes the posture.
 This permits him both to observe the subject’s reaction and to allow time for adjustment to the new change in posture.